 Traditional Chinese weddings have slowly adopted more contemporary features over the generations.
 However, certain cherished elements are a fixture in most Chinese weddings which date back centuries.
 If you’re considering becoming engaged or happen to be traveling through China during wedding season, you should familiarize yourself with some of these most revered traditions.

-Although Chinese wedding customs varies from area to area, there are essentially following rituals in common.
-They are proposal making, birthday inquiring, marriage divination, betrothal gift presenting, wedding date fixing, bridal dowry delivering and wedding ceremony.
+Although Chinese wedding customs varies from area to area, there are essential rituals they have in common.
+These include proposal making, birthday inquiring, marriage divination, the betrothal gift presentation, wedding date fixing, bridal dowry delivering, and the wedding ceremony itself.

 Proposal Making.
-In ancient times, the marriage of people is completely arranged by their parents.
-When a boy’s parents found a likely bride-to-be, they would send a matchmaker to the girl’s family to discuss the possibility of the marriage.
+In ancient times, marriage was completely arranged by the parents of the future bride and groom.
+When a boy’s parents found a prospective bride-to-be, they would send a matchmaker to the girl’s family to discuss the possibility of the union.

 Birthday Inquiring.
-If the proposal is agreed by the girl and her family, the boy’s parents would send the matchmaker to the girl’s family to inquire the girl’s name and birth-date.
+If the proposal is agreed to by the girl and her family, the boy’s parents would send a matchmaker to the girl’s family to inquire into girl’s name and date of birth.

 Marriage Divination.
 The boy’s parents would send the name and birth-date of the boy and the girl to a future-teller to see whether their marriage is appropriate.

 Betrothal Gift Presenting.
 Two or three months before the wedding, the bridegroom’s family arranges the betrothal gift including betrothal letter, clothes, jewelry, gold, silver and money, and asks the match-maker to present these to the bride’s family.
 This acts as the groom’s formal proposal to the bride’s family.
 The bride’s family will often agree to entrust their daughter into the groom’s care.